StevenLiu-42/Chat/personal-assignment/part0/README.md

 1. **Fork** this repository **Code-Your-Stage-Assignment** to your GitHub account.
 2. You will get a forked repository in your GitHub account.
 We call the repository in AppWorks School **upstream repository**, and the repository in your account **forked repository**.
 3. Clone your forked repository from GitHub to your local machine.
-4. Create a new branch named **develop** and **pull remote develop branch** to your local machine

 ## Assignment Introduction

-1. Every time before you start a new assignment, please create a new **branch** from the **develop** branch in your local machine with the following rules and complete the assignment on that branch.
+1. Every time before you start a new assignment, please create a new **branch** in your local machine with the following rules and complete the assignment on that branch.

 ```
 Assignment branch naming rules: